- 2nd Half

-Who will come out on top in the battle of the managers Neil Ardley or Derek Adams?
+Who will come out on top in the battle of the managers Glyn Hodges or Ryan Lowe?
 Find out by following our live matchcast.

 Have your say by voting on who will win between AFC Wimbledon and Plymouth Argyle?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.

 Head-to-head: see historical stats and visit our detailed profiles for AFC Wimbledon vs Plymouth Argyle.
 Get all the latest on Football: fixtures, results and tables.

 FULL TIME: AFC Wimbledon 2 Plymouth Argyle 0.
 They have done it!
 It’s a weird and wonderful world if you’re from Wimbledon.
 What a journey.

 GOAL!
 And Akinfenwa does clinch it for Wimbledon, slotting into the bottom corner.

 PENALTY!
 Wimbledon break and Azeez is fouled in the box by Forster.
 A way to finish it in style.

 CHANCE!
 Taylor through on goal.
 A marvellous chance but he opts to pull the trigger far too early.
 Was that an attempted lob?
 Geoff Thomas effort!
 He comes off to be replaced by Azeez.
 Time almost up...